Mostlime12195/Aegis-AI/README.md

 - Detailed code-blocks, including syntax highlighting, downloading, and a copy button.
 - Customizable with name, occupation, and custom instructions.
 - Reasoning is visible.
+- For GPT-OSS models, advanced web search is supported with inline citations.

 ## Todo

+- Canvas/Code Panel
+- Tree-of-Thought (Multiple instances of the same or different models working together to solve a problem at the same time)
+- Incognito mode
+- Parameter configuration (temperature, top_p, etc.)

 Please suggest more ideas in the Issues tab.

-- Improved Reasoning/Chain-of-Thought
-- Canvas/Code Panel
-- Tree-of-Thought (Split a reasoning thought into multiple seperate Chain-of-Thoughts, each running asynchronously)
-- Tools (mainly search & code execution for the GPT-OSS models, which are handled automatically by Groq)
-- Memory (used to be a feature, no longer available)

 ## VSCode Setup